rug-oop-2024/final-project/INSTRUCTIONS.md

 - `ST/modelling/pipeline/save`: Prompt the user to give a name and version for the pipeline and convert it into an artifact which can be saved.
 - `ST/page/deployment`: Create a page where you can see existing saved pipelines.
 - `ST/deployment/load`: Allow the user to select existing pipelines and based on the selection show a pipeline summary.
 - `ST/deployment/predict`: Once the user loads a pipeline, prompt them to provide a CSV on which they can perform predictions.
+The predictions have to be computed on the same input features as the trained pipeline; thus, the columns in the provided CSV have to have at least the same input features.
+- `ST/deployment/metrics`: Once the predictions are computed, if the provided CSV file has a column with the same name as the target feature of the pipeline, provide the user with metrics on these predictions.

 # Part III: Go beyond